-If you’ve never done affiliate marketing, Amazon Associates will almost certainly be your first stop.
-Specializing in every type of physical product under the sun, you use their link tools to build affiliate links to very specific products.
 Anyone can join Amazon, with the only stipulation being that you need to make three sales within the first 180 days.
 The simplicity of setup and easy approval process often makes Amazon the best affiliate program for beginners.

 Clickbank has been around for quite some time.
 They were one of big names in ebooks and online digital products.
 This affiliate program is known for offering huge commissions for ebooks on digital courses.
 They don't sell any physical products.
 These courses cover a wide range of different topics.
 While it takes a little bit to get used to the information they give and how to use it, Clickbank can be a good option for certain niches.

 The key is finding products in your niche that have a good information program that actually sells.
 Since the merchant is responsible for creating the content, the sales letter, and marketing themselves, some programs are going to sell way better than others.